High Speed drone

 3. Termination: The DAF SAB shall terminate upon completion of its mission or two years from the date this charter is filed, whichever is sooner, unless the DoD renews the DAF SAB in accordance with DoD policy and procedures.

 4. Membership and Designation: The DAF SAB shall be composed of no more than 20 members, who are eminent authorities in the fields of science, technology, manufacturing, acquisition process, and other matters of special interest to the DAF.
-Membership will consist of talented private and public sector leaders with a diversity of background, experience, and thought in support of the DAF SAB mission).

-The appointment of DAF SAB members shall be approved by the DoD Appointing Authority for a term of service of one-to-four years, with annual renewals, in accordance with DoD policy and procedures.
-DAF SAB members who are not full- time or permanent part-time Federal civilian officers or employees, or active duty members of the Uniformed Services, shall be appointed as experts or consultants pursuant to 5U.S.C. § 3109 to serve as special government employee (SGE) members.
-DAF SAB members who are full-time or permanent part-time Federal civilian officers or employees, or active duty members of the Uniformed Services, shall be appointed pursuant to 41 C.F.R. § 102-3.130(a) to serve as regular government employee (RGE) members.
+The appointment or designation of DAF SAB members shall be approved by the DoD Appointing Authority for a term of service of one-to-four years, with annual renewals, in accordance with DoD policy and procedures.
+DAF SAB members who are not full-time or permanent part-time Federal civilian officers or employees, or active-duty members of the Uniformed Services, shall be appointed as experts or consultants pursuant to 5 U.S.C. § 3109 to serve as special government employee (SGE) members.
+DAF SAB members who are full-time or permanent part-time Federal civilian officers or employees, or activeduty members of the Uniformed Services, shall be designated pursuant to 41 C.F.R. § 102-3.130(a) to serve as regular government employee (RGE) members.
 No member, unless approved by the DoD Appointing Authority, may serve more than two consecutive terms of service on the DAF SAB, to include its subcommittees, or serve on more than two DoD Federal advisory committees at one time.

-The DoD Appointing Authority shall appoint the DAF SAB’s leadership from among the membership previously approved to serve on the DAF SAB in accordance with DoD policy and procedures for a term of service of one-to-two years, with annual renewal, not to exceed the member’s approved appointment.
+The DoD Appointing Authority shall appoint the DAF SAB 's leadership from among the membership previously approved to serve on the DAF SAB, in accordance with DoD policy and procedures, for a term of service of one-to-two years, with annual renewal, not to exceed the member's approved appointment.

 The DoD Appointing Authority shall appoint subcommittee leadership from among the membership previously approved to serve on the subcommittee in accordance with DoD policy and procedures, for a term of service of one-to-two years, with annual renewal, not to exceed the member's approved appointment.

 The Secretary of the Air Force has established five permanent subcommittees.
-While the number of individuals appointed to each subcommittee may vary as determined by the DoD Appointing Authority, no individual subcommittee shall have more than 15 members, unless otherwise provided for in writing by the DoD Appointing Authority.
+While the number of individuals appointed to each subcommittee may vary as determined by the DoD Appointing Authority, no individual subcommittee shall have more than 15 members, unless otherwise provided in writing by the DoD Appointing Authority.
 Each subcommittee, when tasked in accordance with DoD policy and procedures, will provide its findings and recommendations to, and for consideration by, the DAF SAB on the subject matters described below:

-2. Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance Subcommittee: This subcommittee, when tasked in accordance with DoD policy and procedures, shall address issues and provide advice and recommendations for the DAF SAB’s consideration on matters related to command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) capabilities most relevant to the Air Force.
-Individuals appointed to this subcommittee shall be nationally recognized experts in C4ISR, cloud computing and networking, software development and deployment, electronic warfare, satellite communications, sensing, AI/machine learning, cybersecurity, and related technologies.
+2. Department of the Air Force Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance Subcommittee: Shall address issues and provide advice and recommendations for the DAF SAB' s consideration on matters related to command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) capabilities most relevant to the DAF.
+Individuals appointed to this subcommittee shall be nationally recognized experts in C4ISR, cloud computing and networking, software development and deployment, electronic warfare, satellite communications, sensing, artificial intelligence (AI)/machine learning, cybersecurity, and related technologies.

-3. Commercial Technology Trends and Opportunities Subcommittee: This subcommittee, when tasked in accordance with DoD policy and procedures, shall address issues and provide advice and recommendations for the DAF SAB’s consideration on matters relating to commercial technology trends and opportunities to leverage the counsel of private sector commercial technology industry leaders who can assist the DAF in the incorporation of these relevant commercial trends and opportunities.
+3. Department of the Air Force Commercial Technology Trends and Opportunities Subcommittee: Shall address issues and provide advice and recommendations for the DAF SAB 's consideration on matters relating to commercial technology trends and opportunities, to include the DAF's incorporation of relevant commercial trends and opportunities to leverage the counsel of private sector commercial technology industry leaders who can assist the DAF in the incorporation of these relevant commercial trends and opportunities.
 Individuals appointed to this subcommittee shall be nationally recognized leaders from the commercial technology industry.

-4. Emerging Science Subcommittee: This subcommittee, when tasked in accordance with DoD policy and procedures, shall address issues and provide advice and recommendations for the DAF SAB’s consideration on matters relating to basic and emerging sciences most relevant to the DAF.
+4. Department of the Air Force Emerging Science Subcommittee: Shall address issues and provide advice and recommendations for the DAF SAB's consideration on matters relating to basic and emerging sciences most relevant to the DAF.
 Individuals appointed to this subcommittee shall be recognized experts in areas including physics, materials and manufacturing science, mathematics, human performance science, biology, medical sciences, electronics, electromagnetics, sensing, munitions, propulsion, directed energy, artificial intelligence, and quantum computing.

 1. Recordkeeping: The records of the DAF SAB and its subcommittees will be handled in accordance with General Records Schedule 6.2, Federal Advisory Committee Records or other approved agency records disposition schedule, and the appropriate DoD policy and procedures.
-These records shall be available for public inspection and copying, subject to the Freedom of Information Act (5 U.S.C. § 552).
+These records shall be available for public inspection and copying, subject to section 552 of title 5, U.S. Code (commonly known as "the Freedom of Information Act").

-2. Filing Date: May 20, 2022
+2. Filing Date: May 20, 2024